 We've seen other Android phones offer face unlock in the past, but the Pixel 4 is the first one that's secure enough to be useful beyond the lock screen — meaning you can use face unlock on the Pixel 4 to authorize purchases and log in to apps — such as mobile banking apps and password managers.

 If you pick up your Pixel 4 and realize that face unlock doesn't work with your favorite apps, however, you're not doing anything wrong.
-Developers need to support Google's BiometricPrompt API in order for it to work, and the adoption of it has been quite slow.
+Developers need to support Google's BiometricPrompt API in order for it to work, and as of right now, these are all of the apps that currently support it.

 Apps that currently work with the Pixel 4's face unlock